futures/future.hpp

 - TBB

-However, we use concepts and the ASIO proposed standard executors (P0443r13, P1348r0, and P1393r0) to allow for better interoperability with the C++ standard and other future types, such as std::future
+However, we use concepts and the ASIO proposed standard executors (P0443r13, P1348r0, and P1393r0) to allow for better interoperability with the C++ standard and other future types, such as std::future and boost::future.

 A few other relevant differences are: